 depeperwinkel

-Za'atar, named after its traditional staple, Syrian marjoram, is a spice mixture made from green herbs, sumac and sesame seeds.
-The original mixture is said to have been just a combination of Syrian marjoram, sesame seeds and salt.
+Za'atar, named after its traditional main ingredient, Syrian marjoram, is a spice blend made with green herbs, sumac, and sesame seeds.
+The original mixture is said to have been simply a combination of Syrian marjoram, sesame seeds, and salt.

-The word za'atar is not only the name of the mixture, but also of a group of herbs: savory, wild basil-thyme, thyme and the herbs from the oregano genus, including marjoram and oregano.
-It is therefore not surprising that many za'atars today oregano, thyme and common marjoram all contain, after all za'atars.
+The word za'atar is not only the name of the mixture, but also of a group of herbs: savory, wild basil, thyme, and herbs from the oregano genus, including marjoram and oregano.
+It is therefore not surprising that many za'atars are now oregano, thyme and common marjoram all contain, after all za'atars.

-In the Middle Ages, za'atar (with sumac) was used as a medicine, as were many herbs, spices and mixtures.
-For example, it was used for colds.
+In the Middle Ages, za'atar (with sumac) was used medicinally, as were many herbs, spices, and mixtures.
+It was used, for example, for colds.

-Za'atar is often given its own signature, and is therefore on the market in all conceivable variations.
-The closest to the original recipe is 'green za'atar', but usually too little sesame seeds are added, which makes the taste somewhat flat; the ratio of herbs to sesame should be about 4:1.
-Sumac is added to 'red' za'atar, just like in medieval medicine.
-Our za'atar is of the latter type, but does not contain any salt.
-The advantage of this is that adding za'atar does not affect the salt content of the dish, which you can add salt as needed.
+Za'atar is often given its own signature, and therefore is available in all conceivable variations.
+The closest to the original recipe is 'green za'atar,' but usually too little sesame seeds are added, resulting in a somewhat bland flavor; the ratio of spices to sesame should be around 4:1.
+'Red' za'atar has sumac added, just like in medieval medicine.
+Our za'atar is of the latter type, but contains no salt.
+The advantage of this is that adding za'atar doesn't affect the saltiness of the dish, allowing you to add salt as needed.

-Za'atar, like bahārāt, is a widespread Arabic spice mixture used as a rub or marinade (mixed with olive oil) for cooking beef, lamb, chicken or fish, as a sprinkle on hummus, yoghurt, labneh or baba ganoush!
-Also delicious on baked potatoes.
-Remember that the green herbs are not hard, like rosemary, and can burn when you bake them with the potatoes (see tip below).
+Like bahārāt, za'atar is a widespread Arabic spice blend used as a rub or marinade (mixed with olive oil) for beef, lamb, chicken, or fish, and as a sprinkle on hummus, yogurt, labneh, or baba ganoush!
+It's also delicious on baked potatoes.
+Keep in mind that the green herbs aren't hard like rosemary and can burn when baked with the potatoes (see tip below).

 Smell and taste

 Za'atar is very fragrant.
-Since the sesame seeds are already toasted, you can prepare it as a 'raw' sprinkle.
-To make the aromas of za'atar even more pronounced, you can warm the za'atar in some butter (do not toast or fry!).
+Because the sesame seeds are already toasted, you can prepare it as a "raw" sprinkle.
+To further enhance the aroma of za'atar, you can warm the za'atar in a little butter (do not toast or fry!).

 Features:

-- this (red) za'atar contains: thyme, black cumin (Bunium persicum), coriander (leaf), sesame, sumac (Rhus coriaria) and Syrian marjoram (Majorana syriaca)
+- This (red) za'atar contains: thyme, black cumin (Bunium persicum), coriander (leaf), SESAME seeds, sumac (Rhus coriaria) and Syrian marjoram (Majorana syriaca)

 - origin: Middle East, Persian cuisine (Iran)